Dalaal

-Dalaal is a 1993 Indian action drama film produced by Prakash Mehra and directed by Partho Ghosh, starring Mithun Chakraborty, Ayesha Jhulka in lead roles; Raj Babbar as the main antagonist.
+Dalaal is a 1993 Indian bilingual action film simultaneously shot in Bengali and Hindi languages directed by Partho Ghosh.
+Produced by Prakash Mehra under his banner of Prakash Mehra Productions, the film is based on a short story by Kaushal Bharati.
+It stars Mithun Chakraborty, Ayesha Jhulka and Raj Babbar in lead roles, while Tinnu Anand, Shakti Kapoor, Ravi Behl, Satyen Kappu, Indrani Banerjee, Tarun Ghosh and Ravi Behl play another pivotal roles.
 The film fetched good initial box-office collection primarily due to the songs composed by Bappi Lahiri.
 It was the eighth highest grossing Bollywood film of 1993.

 Synopsis

 Dalaal is the story of the illiterate Bhola, who escorts young women to meet with their brothers.
 Bhola is enthusiastic and works diligently to earn the respect of everyone around him; but one day, during the course of his duties, he meets a beautiful woman named Roopali, who makes him understand the true nature of his job: that of a pimp.
 Whether Bhola will realize his mistake and redeem himself forms the climax.